Robbie Grossman Preview, Player Props: Rangers vs. Athletics

-Robbie Grossman and his .389 on-base percentage over his past 10 games (68 points higher than his season-long percentage), will be in action for the Texas Rangers against the Oakland Athletics and Paul Blackburn on September 8 at 8:05 PM ET.
+The Texas Rangers, including Robbie Grossman (.389 on-base percentage in past 10 games, 68 points above season-long percentage), battle starter Sean Newcomb and the Oakland Athletics at Globe Life Field, Saturday at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Astros.
+He had a hitless showing in his previous game (0-for-3) against the Astros.

 Robbie Grossman Game Info & Props vs. the Athletics